West Dereham Parish Council - February meeting

 5.6 Broadband Report.
 PW advised that she had no further information other than an email that had been sent to the PC advising that an additional cabinet would be installed on Church Road during the next 6-12 months to help with superfast broadband speeds for residents in that area of the village.
 It was agreed that next month the Clerk would enquire if there was any update on when this was likely to be completed.

 5.7 Glazewing Report.
 Richard Stimson, Compliance Manager, at Glazewing had provided a monthly report for the PC meeting.
 The report responded to the query raised by the PC at the last two meetings regarding the comment from Glazewing that the use of Eddie Stobart vehicles did not represent an increase in vehicle movements asking how they could know that there was no increase in vehicle movements as they had previously advised that they did not record this information.
 Glazewing repeated that they do not record vehicle movements and that their answer was based on the materials in and out of the site which they said has been fairly consistent throughout the year as shown on the graph they had provided.
 CW advised that on 13 January a Glazewing skip lorry had overturned on Station Road and that Glazewing had closed the road for an hour while they recovered the vehicle.
 BL advised that Highways had mentioned this matter to him and that Highways should be asked for permission before a road is closed but that it would have been given for this situation.
 It was agreed that the Clerk would ask why this was not included in the monthly report.

+7. Parish Assets.
 7.1 Registration of ownership of the cemetery with Land Registry.
 Fraser Dawbarns Solicitors (FD) have confirmed that they hold the deeds for the purchase of the cemetery in the 1960s.
 In order to move forward with the further development of the cemetery the land should be registered with Land Registry.
 FD had advised that on this occasion they would be willing to deal with the registration for the fee of £100 plus VAT (plus the £42 Land Registry costs).
 It was agreed by all to accept this quotation and go ahead with the registration.

 7.2 Purchase of replacement litter bin for the bus shelter in front of the village hall.
 Quotations had been obtained for various options for a new litter bin.
 Following a discussion it was agreed to purchase the Super Trimline 50 Litter Bin from Glasdon at a total cost of £68.54 plus VAT to include a metal liner and wall mounting fixings in Deep Green.